pontem-network/sp-docs/toolset/dove_toml_manifest.md

 ## The `[layout]` section

-Allows customization of the layout of the project - directories where you store your Move source code.
+This allows customization of the layout of the project i.e. the directories where you store your Move source code.

 ```toml
 [layout]